esmbly/esmbly/docs/getting-started.md

 # Getting started
-Lets get up an running with Esmbly, it'll only take a few minutes.
+This is a step-by-step guide on how to get started with **Esmbly**.

 ## 1. Prerequisites
 Esmbly is all about statically typed **JavaScript** so before you get started, make sure you have Node.js and npm installed.